ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

   necessary, that is if there is no change.
 Of course, if the `Send when rescheduling` is checked, output is sent anyway.
 - Fix price receiver so it works when price is 0.
+- Fixed bug in lowest proce and best save for 0 prices.

 ## 3.6.2